About our products...

 Custom 5 Frame Nuc Boxes

-We are focused on providing a custom 5 frame nuc box design that will continue to be useful to the customer with additional functionality, instead of just packaging to transport the bees.
-Additional functions include, top feeding syrup from outside of the cover (with a plastic plug when not feeding), screened ventilation on the bottom and back of the nuc box for temperature control, migratory top and bottom with 1/2 ply walls allowing two nuc boxes to fit onto a 10 frame Langstroth super increasing options for creating splits, a disc wheel entrance for easy control of flight, an extra bee space above the top bars and below the inner cover to allow for supplemental pollen patty feeding.
+Our focus is on delivering a custom 5 frame nuc box design that offers our customers more than just a means of transporting bees.
+Our nuc box is designed to provide additional functionality, including top feeding syrup from outside the cover (with a plastic plug when not in use), screened ventilation on the bottom and back for temperature control, and a migratory top and bottom with 1/2 ply walls, enabling two nuc boxes to fit onto a 10 frame Langstroth super and increasing options for creating splits.
+Additionally, the box features a disc wheel entrance for easy flight control, an extra bee space above the top bars, and below the inner cover, allowing for supplemental pollen patty feeding.
 Our goal is to provide a nuc box that offers versatility and practicality to our customers.

 Provincial Bee Regulations